 A companion app that users can download gives useful data on air quality and allows users to schedule and time the air purifier to fit round a busy family schedule.
 Unfortunately, for all its great functionality, the VeSync app wasn’t always reliable.
 During the course of our testing, we had to uninstall and reinstall the app twice when it crashed.
 The quietest setting on the Levoit 400S is barely discernible, while the most powerful setting still clocks in at just 52 decibels.

 Stylish, quietly powerful, and with an intuitive, easy-to-use Smart interface, the Levoit 400S is our top pick of air purifiers.
 It could be the ideal appliance for you if you’re looking for an effective air purifier that’s big on performance but doesn’t blow the budget.

-- Read the full Levoit 400S review
+- Read our full Levoit 400S review (opens in new tab)

 The Dyson Purifier Cool is one of the most stylish air purifiers on the market.
 Its unusual design marks it out as a talking point in any room, while simple but genius extras, such as a magnetic remote control, take it a step up from your average air purifier.